waeada/Dual-SARnet/README.md

 # LocSAR
-It is a pytorch implementation for LocBSAR which can generate complex SAR ship image at a specified location.
+It is a pytorch implementation for LocSAR which can generate complex SAR ship image at a specified location.
 We will add to this project when our paper is published.
 ## Setup
 ## Datasets